DaylanDStoica/CPSC254-FlashCards/projectnotes.md

 name the files as the time of creation to differentiate and sort them.

 Words cross over two different words.

+During program execution, save data to a local file, and at user's closing, would send file to server. save to a local file, and periodically send data to server.

 Transfer to a Word Search game.